Milan1210/TestProject/README.md

 ```

 ### Note
-There are two branches where tests can be executed on the master branch you can run regular tests with signal data while the data_generator branch is quite similar only more related to API tests and on this branch there is a data provider that contains different data and the single test will be executed multiple times with different input data.
+There are two branches where tests can be executed on the main branch you can run regular tests with signal data while the data_generator branch is quite similar only more related to API tests and on this branch there is a data provider that contains different data and the single test will be executed multiple times with different input data.